icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 ## Creating a Healthcare Element

-In the following example, a Healthcare Professional will create a Healthcare Element related to a Patient, to update its condition related to a disease.
+In the following example, a Healthcare Professional will create, for a Patient, a Healthcare Element describing a medical condition.

 <!-- file://code-samples/how-to/manage-healthcare-elements/index.mts snippet:create a HE as data owner-->
 ```typescript